zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

-For applications that uses any security mechanism, e.g. in the form of SRTP, then the gateway needs to be able to decrypt incoming packets and re-encrypt them in the other application's security context.
-This is necessary even if all that's needed is a simple remapping of SSRC numbers.
+For applications that uses any security mechanism, e.g. in the form of SRTP, then the gateway needs to be able to decrypt incoming packets and re-encrypt them in the other application\'s security context.
+This is necessary even if all that\'s needed is a simple remapping of SSRC numbers.
 If this is done, the gateway also needs to be a member of the security contexts of both sides, of course.